speculatedotfun/SpeculateX/README.md

 ### 3. Resolution (Automated)

-1. Chainlink Keepers call `checkUpkeep` to scan for expired markets.
+Resolution is triggered by calling the resolver after expiry:

-2. If `upkeepNeeded` is true, Keepers call `performUpkeep`.
+1. Anyone (or an off-chain bot/automation) calls `ChainlinkResolver.resolve(marketId)` after `expiryTimestamp`.
-3. `ChainlinkResolver` fetches the price, verifies it, and calls `resolveMarketWithPrice` on the Core.
+2. The resolver reads the Chainlink feed, enforces staleness + decimals guardrails, then calls `resolveMarketWithPrice(marketId, price)` on the core.
-4. Winning outcome is set, and trading stops.
+3. The market is marked resolved and trading stops.

 -----